Applications and Admissions

 - (For international applicants) TOEFL Scores: Unless you have a B.A. or M.A. degree from an English-speaking country, you are required to take the TOEFL examination to provide evidence of English language proficiency.
 Have the testing service mail the official scores to the university’s Graduate Admissions office.
 Please send an unofficial copy to the Department.

 - Letters of Recommendation: Please send at least three and no more than five letters of recommendation, most of which should be by professors who have taught you in class, preferably Spanish professors.
 These letters may be sent directly to the Department.
 Letters of recommendation may be in English or in Spanish, according to the recommender’s preference.
 Letters need to be on official letterhead and signed by the recommender.
 Letters need to be also uploaded into the GRADCAS system.
-If you experience any difficulties completing this process, please contact Dr. Esther Quintana at email@example.com
+If you experience any difficulties completing this process, please contact Dr. Richard Curry at firstname.lastname@example.org

 - Writing Sample: 12-15 pages, research based, and representative of your best work.
 Please send us a clean copy, with no instructor comments or grades.
 Writing samples should be carefully edited and proofread.
 This document should be sent to the Department.
 Please provide a writing sample in Spanish.